diskoverdata/diskover-docs/source_files/user_basic_smart_searches.md

 ![Image: Smart Searches Report Overview](images/image_analytics_smart_searches_report_overview.png)

-A) Apply selection for results to include files and/or directories.
+A) Apply selection for results to include files and/or directories, as well as directory size not [recusrsive](#recusrive).

 B) Reports with results in number format – click on a report to open in the search page.